assaabloy-ppi/dualsalt/README.md

 Code conventions
 ================

-The original Java code conventions, originally by Sun, is used and the following conventions that take precedence.
+The original Java code conventions, originally by Sun, are used and the following conventions that take precedence.

 * Max line width: 100 (not 80).